Council Approval and Shade Sails

 • no part of the sail will be in front of any part of the building line of the building to which it is ancillary and that faces the primary street

-To cope with an increasing number of applications, some councils are now adopting fairly transparent processes with regard to Shade Sail Structures.
-Here is an example checklist from the town of Gawler in South Australia.
+To cope with an increasing number of applications, some councils are now adopting fairly transparent processes with regard to shade sail structures.
+Here is an example checklist from the Whyalla City Council in South Australia.
 Some councils are very strict, for instance Cambridge in Western Australia requires a building permit for all Shade Sails regardless.
 Whereas others, particularly in fringe suburban areas have fairly lax rules.